- Home/

 So, if a startup founder charges $10,000 worth of personal travel expenses on a business credit card, they would be unable to deduct credit card interest associated with those expenses.
 But if the founder uses the same card to pay $10,000 for business travel expenses, they should be able to deduct the credit card interest.

-Example: The IRS lens is “what was bought” not “how it was paid,” so a business card does not transform personal expenses into deductible interest.
+The IRS lens is 'what was bought,' not 'how it was paid' — so a business card does not transform personal expenses into deductible interest.

-Faris said some business professionals mix business and personal expenses on a credit card without tracking or allocating charges.
-That can cause them to miss a tax deduction for the business credit card interest portion.
+You need to track which portion of your revolving balance relates to business expenses, then apply the deduction only to that share.
+Faris said some business professionals mix business and personal expenses on a credit card without tracking or allocating charges — and that can cause them to miss the deduction entirely.

-Without adequate records, he said, a business professional with a 25% share of a credit card balance tied to business expenses might fail to claim the deduction tied to that 25% share.
+Without adequate records, a business professional with a 25% share of a credit card balance tied to business expenses might fail to claim the deduction tied to that 25% share.

 Example: If total interest for the tax year is $1,200 and tracking shows 25% of the revolving balance relates to business expenses, the potentially deductible interest is $300, assuming the allocation matches how the balance was carried and the business purpose is supportable.